 Exercise accelerates some aspects of cognitive restoration during waking hours — cerebral blood flow, BDNF upregulation, dopaminergic recovery — but cannot replace the glymphatic clearance that occurs exclusively during deep sleep.
 Both are necessary.
 Exercise complements sleep-based recovery but does not substitute for it.

-Why do I make worse decisions at the end of the day?
+Why do I make worse decisions later in the day?

 Decision fatigue reflects cumulative prefrontal glucose depletion and adenosine accumulation.
 Each decision, regardless of its importance, draws from the same executive resource pool.
 By day’s end, the prefrontal cortex has less metabolic fuel available for the deliberate, nuanced processing that good decisions require, defaulting instead to lower-cost habitual and reactive responses.